Tracysshelton/my-to-do-list/README.md

 # my-to-do-list
-I made this simple to do list with just react
+I made this simple to do list with just react.

+I was just playing around with the code.